thoughtpolice/salt/CONTRIBUTING.md

     If it's a branch, squash the commits together to make one.
   * Always run tests.
 If benchmarks regress, give OS information, and we'll discuss.
+  * Always reference the issue you're working on in the bug tracker in your commit message, and if it fixes the issue, close it.

 You can use GitHub pull requests OR just email me patches directly (see `git format-patch --help`,) whatever you are more comfortable with.